 Therapy animals can also provide relief for individuals who suffer from trauma disorder.
 These dogs give them a sense of security and ease loneliness.
 What are some of the other types of therapy for trauma disorders?

-Therapy for Trauma Disorders
+Mental Health Therapies for Trauma Disorders

 Multiple forms of therapy exist for treating trauma disorders.
 Two of the primary goals are for individuals to understand their condition and regain their self-esteem.
 The following methods are the most effective courses of action for trauma: